-- A thousand voices speaking without a common message and single purpose will in the end just make an indistinct noise that few will hear - We communicate in a noisy world, competing for attention with voices that have objectives that are different and often opposing - And we do so in a world made up of a vast array of interests and concerns, and a world in which everyday concerns weigh heavily on most people - Government considers communication to be a strategic element of service delivery. - To communicate government priorities in partnership with the sector departments in the context of the IDP. - To enhance participatory democracy through capacitating of communities in Community Based Plans (CBP) and IDP processes - To ensure strengthened internal and external communication. - To disseminate information to the public in all languages spoken in the municipality.

-- Public Participation Policy
+- A thousand voices speaking without a common message and single purpose will in the end just make an indistinct noise that few will hear - We communicate in a noisy world, competing for attention with voices that have objectives that are different and often opposing - And we do so in a world made up of a vast array of interests and concerns, and a world in which everyday concerns weigh heavily on most people - Government considers communication to be a strategic element of service delivery. - To communicate government priorities in partnership with the sector departments in the context of the IDP. - To enhance participatory democracy through capacitating of communities in Community Based Plans (CBP) and IDP processes - To ensure strengthened internal and external communication. - To disseminate information to the public in all languages spoken in the municipality. - Public Participation Policy

-The Winnie Madikizela - Mandela Local Municipality has developed the policy in compliance with the provisions of the Municipal Structures Act and the Municipal Systems Act to provide for the establishment of appropriate mechanisms, processes and procedures to create conditions for the local community to participate in the affairs of the municipality.
+The Winnie Madikizela - Mandela Local Municipality developed the public participation policy which was reviewed and adopted by council in the 2021/22 financial year in compliance with the provisions of the Municipal Structures Act and the Municipal Systems Act to provide for the establishment of appropriate mechanisms, processes and procedures to create conditions for the local community to participate in the affairs of the municipality.
 The policy aims at promoting the culture of municipal governance that complements formal representative government with a system of participatory governance as well as to give effect to the requirements of the legislation in terms of establishing mechanisms and processes for community participation.